 - the availability and cost of funding

-Where a valuation uses the discounted cash flow method, an SMSF auditor may exercise caution as the value can be very sensitive to changes in assumptions and costs which may be unknown on the valuation date.
+Where a valuation uses the discounted cash flow method, an SMSF auditor may exercise caution as the value can be susceptible to changes in assumptions and costs that may be unknown on the valuation date.

 Specialised Development Properties

-“User-specific” and “investor-specific” properties simply mean they are built to suit the specific requirements of one organisation and then purchased by another investment organisation before the development commences.
+“User-specific” and “investor-specific” properties mean they are built to suit one organisation’s specific requirements and then purchased by another investment organisation before the development commences.